Julia A. Tevis

-Julia A. Tevis (December 5, 1799 – April 21, 1880) was a pioneer educator of women from Kentucky.
+Julia A. Tevis (December 5, 1799 – April 21, 1880) was a pioneer educator of women, from Kentucky.
 After teaching for several years in Virginia, she founded the Science Hill Female Academy in Shelbyville and led the institution to gain a national reputation for excellence.
 Teaching her students math and science, rather than how to be accomplished seamstresses, Tevis prepared young women for colleges.

 Early life

-Julia Ann Hieronymous was born on December 5, 1799, near Winchester, Clark County, Kentucky to Mary "Polly" (née Bush) and Pendleton Hieronymus Her father's family were German Methodists and her mother's family were English Baptists Hieronymous was the oldest daughter and second child in the family.
+Julia Ann Hieronymous was born on December 5, 1799, near Winchester, Clark County, Kentucky to Mary "Polly" (née Bush) and Pendleton Hieronymus.
+Her father's family were German Methodists, while her mother's family were English Baptists, and Hieronymous was the oldest daughter and second child in her family.
 Though she began her schooling in Clark County, studying with Mr. Pettichord, when she was seven years old, the Hieronymous family moved to Winchester, Virginia, as they felt schooling opportunities would be better.
 She attended the female academy there until 1813, when they moved again to the Georgetown neighborhood of Washington, D. C.

 In Georgetown, Hieronymous studied drawing, embroidery, music and French with various private tutors.
 She enjoyed a privileged life, meeting dignitaries and attending festivities when Congress was in session.
 During the War of 1812, Hieronymous was barely able to flee during the British attack on Washington.
 In 1815, she entered a finishing school run by an Englishwoman, Mrs. Stone and graduated when she was nineteen years old.
 A business reversal of her father, required that Hieronymous earn her own living.